Gingerbread Mansion: Hogan J. Ring and family

-He married his wife Ida (1860-1901) before 1877 and they moved back to Whalan, Minnesota where Ring had a medical practice and drug store.
-He sold the practice in 1878 and the family moved to Grand Island, Nebraska for nine years.
+He married his wife Ida (1860–1901) before 1877 and they moved back to Whalan, Minnesota where Ring had a medical practice and drug store.
+He sold the practice in 1878, and the family moved to Grand Island, Nebraska for nine years.

-Hogan, Ida and their children Johannes Glenellyn 1877-?, Rena 1882-?, Mildred 1887-?, and Verna Helene arrived in Ferndale in 1887 and two sons, Ronald Lowe 1894 -? and Arden Garrison 1899-?, were born afterwards.
-Ring was one of the town's physicians until 1930, surviving his wife Ida who died in 1900, subsequently marrying widow Eleanor Black Andreasen, with whom he had two more sons (Harlan 1905-?, and Ingvald Taft ?-?).
+Hogan, Ida and their children Johannes Glenellyn (born 1877), Rena (born 1882), Mildred (born 1887), and Verna Helene arrived in Ferndale in 1887 and two sons, Ronald Lowe (born 1894) and Arden Garrison (born 1899), were born afterwards.
+Ring was one of the town's physicians until 1930, surviving his wife Ida who died in 1900, subsequently marrying widow Eleanor Black Andreasen, with whom he had two more sons (Harlan, born 1905, and Ingvald Taft).
 Besides Ring's children, the family included Eleanor's two children from her first marriage.
 Altogether ten Ring children grew up in the mansion.
 Ring's brother, Jacob, was a pharmacist and opened practice on Main Street.

 In 1890, Ring's practice was located next to the old post office.
 From 1894 to 1896 he was in practice with Dr. Ross at various locations including next to the Red Star Clothing store on Main Street.
 Ring also practiced at the new Brown/Hart building in 1902; in a building no longer extant due to fire.
 In 1906, the building at 350 Main Street was built for his practice.
 Nearing the end of his life it was said he had delivered half the people in town as babies.
 Dr. Ring was a trustee of the High School District when it opened and his home was a social center of town, with musical events featuring Verna and Dr. Ring playing duets on piano and violin.
 On August 26, 1902, The Ferndale Enterprise reported that Ring daughter Verna Helene married Charles Francis Taubman in a double wedding with his brother Harry Taubman and Helene Helgestad in the parlor at the Mansion with a reception in a tent on the grounds.
-The Taubmans were sons of the owner of Ferndale's Red Star Clothing Store on Main Street, and their father Lee Taubman built two homes on Rose Avenue in East Ferndale.
+The Taubman's were sons of the owner of Ferndale's Red Star Clothing Store on Main Street.
+Their father Lee Taubman built two homes on Rose Avenue in East Ferndale.

 Dr. Ring had improvements made to the house by John Kerri in 1905, by A.L.
 Trousdale in 1909 and the latter painted the entire house pure white in 1913.